Net Zero Guidance: Our Top Five Tips | Deloitte UK has been saved

 BlackRock, the world’s largest investor, announced that it will increasingly vote against directors that fail to act on climate change and is endorsing standards that mandate better climate-related disclosure.
 It has confirmed that its position is unaffected by the COVID-19 pandemic.
 BlackRock has also joined Climate Action 100+, a global coalition of more than 370 investors acting together to drive change.

-Larger corporates are starting to role model the changes that need to happen and household names, from Microsoft to AstraZeneca, have set ambitious net zero targets.
+Larger corporates from a broad spectrum of industries - from manufacturing to medicine - are starting to role model the changes that need to happen and household names, from Microsoft to AstraZeneca, have set ambitious net zero targets.
 As well as bold goals, however, progress needs a plan.
-Businesses now have to follow through on their commitments with well thought-out actions – for us, this is the fun part!
+Businesses now have to follow through on their commitments with well-thought-out actions – for us, this is the fun part!

 Here are our top five tips to get started on your net zero journey.